OET vs IELTS – as an overseas doctor, which should I choose?

 Which test is accepted by which registration body?

-If you have qualified outside of the EEA, your English Language Tests will need to satisfy both the GMC and the UK Home Office.
-The good news is that recent changes to the rules means that both IELTS and OET are accepted for GMC registration and yoru Tier 2 visa.
+The good news is that recent changes to the rules means that both IELTS and OET are accepted for GMC registration and your Tier 2 visa for both EEA and non-EEA applicants.
 Check out the recent updates here.

 We have created the table below to help you check if you are taking the right test: